 Making our railway accessible for all

 If you need extra help with your journey, we will provide you with the support you need for a stress-free and enjoyable journey.
-We have a programme to provide step-free access to all platforms and level access to all trains (allowing wheelchair and buggy users to join the train without the need for a ramp). by 30 September 2017, invest £2,349,000 (which shall include capital expenditure, operating expenditure and project management costs) to install a 20m Harrington Hump on every platform at all Stations (and the Franchisee-served platforms at West Ham station) to enable easier access to one accessible coach of every Passenger Service.
+We have a programme to provide step-free access to all platforms and level access to all trains (allowing wheelchair and buggy users to join the train without the need for a ramp) by 30 September 2017.
+This involves investing £2,349,000 (which shall include capital expenditure, operating expenditure and project management costs) installing a 20m Harrington Hump on every platform at all stations (and the Franchisee-served platforms at West Ham station) to enable easier access to one accessible coach of every train service.

 We have a Disabled People’s Protection Policy (DPPP), giving details of the services that disabled customers can expect when travelling with us, and the policies which underpin them.
-You can read the two documents that make up our DPPP below:
+You can read our DPPP below:

 DPPP – Making rail accessible: helping older and disabled passengers